Altostra-Labs/altostra-template-gpt-web-app/README.md

 alto deploy my-stack --push --env production
 ```

-#### Changing the GPT-3 model that is being used
+#### Changing the GPT model that is being used

-To change the GPT-3 model, follow these instructions:
+To change the GPT model, follow these instructions:

 1. Open the project in VSCode.
 2. Click **on the icon** of the `prompt` lambda.